urban233/WindowsUtilTools/README.md

 - **Command Line Parsing:** Robust command-line argument parsing with support for short and long options.
 - **Administrator Privilege Handling:** Utilities to restart processes with elevated (administrator) rights.

-## C# Projects

-- **WindowsCli:** A command-line interface application that exposes Windows utilities such as WSL2 installation and status checking.
-- **Utils:** A utility library containing core functionalities like command execution, privilege elevation, and command-line parsing.

 ## Getting Started

 ### Prerequisites